Customer: Transit NZ (NZ Transport Agency) Contract type: Design & Construct Location: Waikato, New Zealand

 Stakeholder Management

-The project’s high profile location on SH1 and proximity to two villages meant effective stakeholder management was essential.
-The project team developed a partnering charter and held regular meetings with community groups, including local residents, police and service providers, to keep them fully informed of project progress.
-The team supported the community thorough local employment and assistance with community projects and initiatives.
+The project’s high-profile location on SH1 and proximity to two villages meant effective stakeholder management was essential.
+The project team developed a partnering charter and held regular meetings with community groups, including residents, police, and service providers, to keep them fully informed of the project's progress.
+The team supported the community through local employment and assistance with community projects and initiatives.
 Stringent controls kept noise and dust nuisance to a minimum.

 Key to Success

-The project’s high profile location on SH1 and proximity to two villages meant extensive stakeholder management was essential.
-A partnering charter was developed and regular meetings ensured local residents, police and other services were fully informed.
-Stringent controls kept noise and dust nuisance to a minimum and the works supported the community thorough local employment and assistance with community projects and initiatives.
+The project’s high-profile location on SH1 and proximity to two villages meant extensive stakeholder management was essential.
+A partnering charter was developed and regular meetings ensured residents, police, and other services were fully informed.
+Stringent controls kept noise and dust nuisance to a minimum and the works supported the community through local employment and assistance with community projects and initiatives.